-Is there a limit on what income I can draw through flexi-access drawdown?
+Is there a limit on the flexi-access drawdown income I can draw?

 Where you choose to access your income through flexi-access drawdown there is no limit to the amount of income you can take from your pension fund each year, other than the value of the pension fund used to provide the income drawdown.
 There must also be cash available in your flexi-access drawdown fund to make the payment.